 You must obtain your hearing aids from a NationsHearing provider.
 Please contact NationsBenefits by phone toll-free at 1-877-484-7977 or visit their website at members.nationsbenefits.com/hap to schedule an appointment.

-- One (1) routine hearing exam per calendar year. - Fitting and evaluation for hearing aids, covered every - Up to two (2) hearing aids per calendar year.
-Copayment will depend upon the technology level.
+- One (1) routine hearing exam per calendar year. - Fitting and evaluation for hearing aids per calendar year - Up to two (2) hearing aids per calendar year.

 Hearing aid purchases include: